brainframe-me/dynamodb-titan/README.md

 This will automatically start both dynamodb-local and titan-on-dynamodb dockers inside a local virtual machine resulting in a working version of Deployment 1 which you can immediately start use without diving into any of the details explained below.

-A simple "vagrant up" followed by a "vagrant provision" in the root of this project does all the work for you resulting in an up and running deployment 1.
+A simple "vagrant up" in the root of this project does all the work for you resulting in an up and running deployment 1.
 You only need to make sure you do following parts in advance in order for vagrant part to work:

 - Install vagrant - https://www.vagrantup.com/downloads.html